linux-integrity/ima-doc/ima-concepts.rst

 Memory Attacks
 -----------------------------------

-IMA measures and appraises items when they are first accessed.
+IMA measures and appraises files and other items when they are first accessed.
 An attack that modifies memory after the access will not be detected.

 Examples: